The Daily Gamecock

 Savarda started swimming at a young age and later joined the Sandpipers of Nevada swim team.
 She has raced nationally and internationally with her club team and has been able to compete in multiple different countries, including Germany and Greece.
 The club is also known for producing Olympic swimmers, such as Katie Grimes, who recently competed in the 2020 and 2024 games for distance events.

 "There are a lot of kids on my club team who have been on the junior national team and national team for open water.
 It's like a Sandpiper thing.
 We are kind of known that everyone does open water," Savarda said.
 "We kind of just do a lot of distance training.
-You either love it or you don't, but you're gonna do open water.
+You either love it or you don't, but you're going to do open water.
 Thankfully I love it."

 With this selection to be on the team, both Reiser and Savarda will have a weeklong training camp to attend in Colorado Springs, Colorado, at the Olympic Training Center.